-- remove the general minimum registered capital requirement (though specific limits prescribed in national law or State Council regulations will remain)
+- there are no general minimum registered capital requirements, although specific limits are prescribed in national law or State Council regulations for certain activities;

-- remove the required minimum ratio of cash to other forms of registered capital (though limits on the types of permissible non-cash contributions remain)
+- there are no minimum rations of cash to other forms of registered capital, although there are limits on the types of permissible non-cash contributions.

-In practice, the recommended approach to fixing registered capital has not changed: investors should fix the amount of registered capital and borrowing should be fixed at the amount required to fund capital expenditures and working capital until the enterprise reaches operating break even.
+It is generally quite easy to increase registered capital but this can be a time consuming process.
+The recommended approach to capital planning is that investors should fix initial total investment at an amount required to fund capital expenditures and working capital until the enterprise reaches operating break even.

-However, it is remains quite difficult to reduce registered capital, so any excess could become trapped in the company.
-The use of some amount of discretionary debt financing to satisfy total funding requirements helps avoid a cash trap for excess registered capital.
-But a cash trap might be unavoidable, if the remaining local registered capital minimums exceed the amount actually required for the project.
+However, it may be less easy to reduce registered capital, so any excess could become trapped in the company.
+The use of some amount of debt financing to satisfy total funding requirements helps avoid a cash trap for excess registered capital.

 Forms of capital contribution: registered capital can be contributed in the form of cash, capital equipment, land use rights, debt and share rights and intellectual property rights.